TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodbmigration.md

 For existing accounts, navigate to the **Settings** > **Features** area of your Cosmos DB Mongo account.
 The option, Upgrade to Mongo server (version number), should be visible.
 - Option not visible: If this option does not appear for your account, file a support ticket request.
-- Option is visible: If the option is enabled for you, click **Enable** to start the migration.
-The migration status will show as **Pending** in the features list for up to several days.
-When the migration has completed, the account will show new connection strings in the portal with `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com`.
+- Option is visible: If the option is enabled for you, click **Enable** to start the update.
+The update status will show as **Pending** in the features list for up to 15min.
+When the update has completed, the account will show new connection strings in the portal with `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com`.

 **Note:** What appears in the portal might differ if your account is in a Sovereign, Government, or Restricted Azure cloud.

-**Important Note:** Although 3.6+ is generally compatible with 3.2, we recommend that a customer provisions a new account through the portal and selects the MongoDB server version 3.6 to try it out with their application on a dev or qa instance, before considering updating the account backing any production workload.
+**Important Note:** Although 3.6+ is generally compatible with 3.2, we recommend that a customer provisions a new account through the portal and selects the MongoDB server version 3.6+ to try it out with their application on a dev or qa instance, before considering updating the account backing any production workload.

 ### **Connecting to 3.6+ after migration**